smmckay/quex-mirror/doc/source/02-syntax/patterns/main.rst

 Patterns are specified by means of regular expressions :cite:`Friedl2006mastering`.
-The syntax follows a scheme that has been popularized by the tool 'lex' :cite:`Lesk1975lex`, includes elements of *extended POSIX regular expressions* :cite:`Spencer1994regex` and POSIX bracket expressions.
+The syntax follows a scheme that has been popularized by the tool 'lex' :cite:`Lesk1975lex`.
+It includes elements of *extended POSIX regular expressions* :cite:`Spencer1994regex` and POSIX bracket expressions.
 This facilitates the migration from and to other lexical analyzer generators and test environments.
-Several additional non-standard 'commands' access the *Unicode Properties* database to define character sets [#f1]_.
+Additionally, some non-standard commands for the definition of character sets are provided which access the *Unicode Properties* database [#f1]_.

 .. note::

+    In a ``define`` section regular expressions are associated with identifiers.
+These identifiers may then be used in other regular expressions by embracing them in curly brackets.
+This way, it becomes possible to define larger expressions as a composition of smaller regular expressions in a clear fashion.

-    The ``define`` section is a great tool to specify clean regular expressions out of smaller ones.
-Further, it helps to keep mode definitions clean, so that pattern action pairs may be expressed by the pattern's name and the action.
-An example may be seen below for the patterns ``WHITESPACE`` and ``IDENTIFIER``.
+    The usage of references can be applied to the extend that modes only contain references to regular expressions.
+Thus, the pattern-action pairs become very readable.
+An example usage of definition and references may be seen below for the patterns ``WHITESPACE`` and ``IDENTIFIER``.

     .. code-block:: cpp